mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 ## General signals List

-The following tables list the generic signals as well the signals from the some of the most important hardware objects.
+The following tables list the generic signals as well as the signals from some of the most important hardware objects.
 >Additional signal could be emitted by other hardware objects.
 For example, "energyScanFinished" by the energy scan object, and similars.
 For the shake of keeping this document digestable not all the signals are listed.